Beverage Grade CO2: Everything You Need to Know in Bars, Breweries & Restaurants | Coldbreak

-Compressed gas plays a crucial role in the service industry as it's extensively used to dispense and provide carbonation for beverages.
+Compressed gas plays a crucial role in the service industry as it’s extensively used to dispense and carbonate beverages.
 Carbon dioxide is a naturally occurring gas that is colorless, odorless, and non-toxic.
-Additionally, food grade CO2 can even extend the shelf life of food items like pastries and salads.
+Additionally, beverage grade gases, such as beverage grade CO2, are subjected to specific industry standards to prevent off-flavors and impurities that could impact the final product’s taste and appearance.
+Food grade CO2 can even extend the shelf life of food items like pastries and salads.

 Understanding the Basics of CO2